TOKYO-FN/ITI_projects/README.md

 ## License

-This repository is licensed under the MIT license.
+This repository is licensed under CC BY-NC 4.0

 ## Contact